| | |

 To this, all I have to say is – seek and ye shall find, my loves.

-While it is true that most of the meals you will find in Bratislava restaurants are meat-based (even the cabbage soup comes with sausages!), there are plenty of 100% vegan eateries all around town to keep you going.
+While it is true that most of the meals you will find in Bratislava are meat-based (even the cabbage soup comes with sausages!), there are plenty of 100% vegan restaurants in Bratislava to keep you going.

-Balans Bistro – Balans Bistro is a fully vegan cafe just outside Bratislava Old Town that was absolutely jam-packed when we visited.
-Nadia and I both opted for a creamy tempeh stroganoff served with rice and chunky chips and both agreed that it was delicious!
+Balans Bistro – Balans Bistro is a fully vegan café just outside Bratislava Old Town that was absolutely jam-packed when we visited.
+I tried the creamy tempeh stroganoff with rice and chunky chips and it was delicious!

-Vegan Kiosk – the ‘first legendary vegan street food in Slovakia’ food stand serves up a yummy mix of vegan junk food.
-Nadia went for a meat-free hotdog with homemade celery mayo, vegan cheddar, caramelised onions and chilli dip (4.50 EUR) and I opted for a burrito with smoked tofu, jasmine rice, bean-tomato stuffing, homemade celery mayo, lemon, onion, corn and tomato (7.00 EUR) and both of us gobbled our food down in no time.
+Vegan Kiosk – the ‘first legendary vegan street food in Slovakia‘ has graduated from a humble food stand to a whole bistro, serving up a yummy mix of vegan junk food.
+We tried the meat-free hotdog with homemade celery mayo, vegan cheddar, caramelised onions and chilli dip, and a burrito with smoked tofu, jasmine rice, bean-tomato stuffing, homemade celery mayo, lemon, onion, corn and tomato, and both of us gobbled our food down in no time.

-Enjoy Bistro – A stunning little café in Bratislava Old Town with smoothies, salads and sandwiches.
-This isn’t a vegan café but there are plenty of vegan and vegetarian options available.
-I ordered sourdough toast with feta cheese, rocket, smashed avocado and cherry tomatoes (6.50 EUR) and a smoothie with baby spinach, strawberries, banana and orange (4.90 EUR) while Nadia opted for pumpkin soup served with sourdough bread (3.90 EUR) and a glass of homemade lemonade (3.80 EUR).
+Enjoy Bistro – This isn’t a vegan café but there are plenty of vegan and vegetarian options available.
+I ordered sourdough toast with feta cheese, rocket, smashed avocado and cherry tomatoes, while my friend opted for pumpkin soup and sourdough.

 vegan food in bratislava